 I did survive.
 Barely.
 But I would get that over with before I had to give up bread next time.

 #5.
 I wish I had stocked up on what I could eat, instead of just getting rid of what I couldn’t eat

 This kinda connects back up to the meal prepping and planning.

 There are all kinds of things online that will help you plan, shop for, and prep your first week or two of eating keto.

 Some of them are incredibly detailed with information about how to tailor them to fit your person macro levels.

-Did I take advantage of all those (mostly) free resources?
+Did I take advantage of any of those resources?

 Some days the spirit of stupid just follows me around everywhere…

 Obviously harder than I thought it was going to be.
-There are only so many times a gal can eat scrambles eggs in a row before she reaches for the peanut butter tub.
+There are only so many times a gal can eat scrambled eggs in a row before she reaches for the peanut butter tub.